We're here to help you and your child navigate the admissions process from start to finish.

 Bute House is a prep school for girls in Hammersmith.
 The hugely popular Mrs Helen Lowe will be succeeded by Ms Sian Bradshaw in September 2021 after serving as Headmistress for 9 years.

 Known for its atmosphere of fun Bute House encourages creative exploration, which can sometimes be missing from similarly academically successful prep schools.
 Girls are known to go on to the best London schools.
-With St Paul’s Girls’ School on its doorstep, it is no surprise that 32% of Bute girls end up there – despite having the same entrance requirements as everyone else.
+With St Paul’s Girls’ School on its doorstep, it is no surprise that 32% of Bute girls end up there.
+Making St Pauls the number one leavers destination from Bute House – despite having the same entrance requirements as everyone else.
 Entry at 4 plus is strictly by ballot – 22 girls are offered a place from around 400 applicants each year.
 Entry points in other years are academically selective.

 Overall, the school is known for a non-competitive, supportive learning ethos where girls thoroughly enjoy their time there.

 Hornsby House is a co-educational prep school between Balham and Wandsworth Common.
 The excellent reputation of Hornsby is only reinforced by the spectacular leavers’ destinations, which are made even more impressive given that there is no academic selection in place at entry.

 Since joining in 2012, the Headmaster Edward Rees, has built deep relationships with popular local private schools, for example, one of the Hornsby House Governors is the Deputy Head of Alleyn’s School.

 Hornsby House achieves a great balance between academic and pastoral progress for its children, however, it has also garnered a reputation for its intense 11 plus preparation.
 In Year 5 and 6 both students and parents undergo a strict regime to prepare for the entrance exams at the most competitive schools.